Lapland-UAS-Tequ/tequ-iot-soil-moisture-esp32/README.md

 System can send data using BLE or Wi-Fi connection.

+Javascript module to receive and forward BLE advertisement data is programmed for Shelly devices.
+Data is forwarded to local MQTT broker.
+Javascript module is ble-soilmoisture.js in repository files.

 System is designed to 6-12 months without need to change batteries.

 ## Hardware